War3Evo/gtDelphi/CommandPrompt/README.md

 I am planning to create an SSH component using this component.
-I found you will need to target Windows 64-bit mode.
+You will need to target Windows 64-bit mode.
 You can find that information here: https://stackoverflow.com/questions/59583322/createprocess-of-c-windows-system32-openssh-ssh-exe-fails-with-error-2